Crosslinking chemicals – application in rubber compounds

 What are crosslinking chemicals?

-Crosslinking chemicals are reactive additives that are used in Compounds from Rubber to be used during the Vulcanisation chemical bridges between the Polymer chains to produce.
-This cross-linking turns a plastically deformable material into an elastic, dimensionally stable material with significantly improved mechanical, thermal and chemical properties.
+Crosslinking agents are reactive additives used in rubber compounds to create chemical bridges between polymer chains during vulcanisation.
+This crosslinking transforms a plastically deformable material into an elastic, dimensionally stable material with significantly improved mechanical, thermal, and chemical properties – thereby forming the indispensable basis for the production of high-quality Molded Rubber and Molded Silicone as well as composite parts based on rubber.

 During the crosslinking process, the crosslinking chemicals react with the functional groups of the polymer chains.
 The type of crosslinking significantly determines the final properties: